Kriesse/urbanraum/_classes/modern-dance-erwachsene.md

   Monatlicher Vertrag (monatlich kündbar): 48 Euro

 description_en: |
-  During the lockdown in november the course is held online by Livia Politi.
-Just write an email to register.
+  *During the lockdown in november the course is held online by Livia Politi.
+Just write an email to register.*
+  //
   My classes are based on the Joos-Leeder technique and,- expanded by elements from Release-, Limon- and Alexander Technique, aim at a comprehensive training of alignment, flow, joints, muscles and musicality.
   These organisation principles support every dancer and choreographer to find their individual access to dance and creation.